 Hannah joined Watsi on October 20th, 2020.
-Six months ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hannah's most recent donation supported Peter, an active 3rd grade student from Kenya, to fund a fracture repair to help him walk again.
+Two years ago, Hannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hannah's most recent donation supported Karduni, a friendly 9-year-old student from Tanzania, to fund burn treatment so he can walk again.

 Peter is a third grade student from Kenya.
 Peter is very active and playful like many kids his age.
 He is the seventh son in a family of eight children.
 Peter's father repairs household items including basins and jerricans, and his mother is a casual laborer who washes clothes for a living.
 Their family currently lives together in a two-room mud house.
 About 10 weeks ago, Peter fell from a tall tree and he sustained a femur shaft fracture and hip dislocation.
 He currently walks and gets around using crutches, and there is the risk that he may not able to walk on his own again unless he receives surgical intervention.
 Fortunately, surgeons at our medical partner can help.
 On March 17th, Peter will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him walk easily again.
 Now, our medical partner, African Mission Healthcare, is requesting $1,500 to fund his surgery.
 Peter's father shared, “[Peter] has been unable to go to school since the accident.
 He can’t walk without the help of crutches and if he doesn’t go for surgery he might be unable to walk normally.”